Kraj0/Calculator-Project/README.md

 If u have installed Cmake (min version 3.6.2) on your computer you can also build project using this tool.
 CMakeLists.txt is in the main directory.
 I suggest using build directiory as the place for output files.
 You can run the program without using Cmake just by opening .sln file in main directory.
+Calculator only accepts integers as input.

 #Uwagi do projektu (studia):
 W pliku conversions.cpp znajdują się komentarze opisujące co robią i jak powstały znajdujące się tam funkcje,